Pyomo/mpi-sppy/README.rst

 There was a disruptive change on August 11, 2022 concerning how options are accessed.
 See the file ``disruptions.txt`` for more information.
-The most recent release was done before the change so installation using pip is not yet affected.
 If you are a new user, this will not affect you, regardless of how you install.
-If you are an existing user, you should consider the disruption before updating to the latest mpi-sppy code on github.
+If you are an existing user, you should consider the disruption before updating to the latest mpi-sppy.
 The documentation on readthedocs probably refers to the newest version.

 Status for internal tests